awt2542/Layers-for-Framer/README.md

 	for layer in Layers.withName '_btn_wip'
 		layer.on Events.Click, ->
 			print "This feature is still work in progress"

+	for layer in Layers.withName 'person|animal'
+		layer.opacity = .5

 	layer.visible = false for layer in Layers.withName '_hide'